Killing of Chandra Levy: Identification of the prime suspect

 The Levy homicide remained listed as a "cold case" until 2006, when Cathy L. Lanier succeeded Ramsey as D.C. police chief.
 Lanier replaced the lead detective on the case with three veteran investigators who had more homicide experience.
 In 2007, the editors of The Washington Post assigned a new team of reporters to take a year to re-examine the Levy case.
 The resulting series of articles, published during the summer of 2008, focused on the past failure of the police to fully investigate Guandique's connection to the attacks in Rock Creek Park.
 In September 2008, investigators searched Guandique's federal prison cell in California and found a photo of Levy that he had saved from a magazine.
 Police interviewed acquaintances of Guandique and witnesses of the other Rock Creek Park incidents.

 On March 3, 2009, the Superior Court of the District of Columbia issued an arrest warrant for Guandique.
-He was returned to the custody of the District of Columbia Department of Corrections on April 20 via the Federal Transfer Center in Oklahoma City.
+He was returned to the custody of the District of Columbia Department of Corrections on April 20.
 Two days later, Guandique was charged in D.C. with Levy's murder.
 He was indicted by a grand jury on six counts: kidnapping, first-degree murder committed during a kidnapping, attempted first-degree sexual abuse, first-degree murder committed during a sexual offense, attempted robbery, and first-degree murder committed during a robbery.
 Guandique pleaded not guilty at his arraignment, where a trial date was initially set for January 27, 2010.
-His lawyers argued that Guandique's federal prison cell was outside the jurisdiction of a court-ordered search.
+His lawyers unsuccessfully argued that Guandique's federal prison cell was outside the jurisdiction of a court-ordered search.
 After errors in processing contaminated some of the gathered evidence with DNA from employees of the prosecution, the start date of the trial at the H. Carl Moultrie Courthouse was moved to October 4, 2010.